Tuesday, May 11, 2021

 “Glad to see you’re still alive and with us.”
 Sairek said, glancing towards Varhi, then back when he heard what sounded like chains moving and the ramp they had once exited off of was beginning to descend back down in front of them.

 Nayleen snorted in amusement.
-The ramp descended down in front of them and they began to climb back up it slowly, until finally they were back on the ship properly, where both Sairek and Nayleen in unison collapsed onto their hands and knees where Jimmy ran up to them.
+The ramp descended down in front of them and they began to climb back up it slowly, until finally they were back on the ship properly, where both Sairek, Cyial and Nayleen in unison collapsed onto their hands and knees where Jimmy ran up to them.

 “Shit, are you guys okay–?”
 He demanded.